 The Oakland International Film Festival brings the world to Oakland and presents Oakland to the world.
 OIFF not only screens films from dozens of countries, it celebrates Oakland’s impressive cultural diversity and promotes Bay Area filmmaking and filmmakers.
-As a community institution, we offer a forum for Oakland residents and festival guests from near and far to explore issues of media creation, community empowerment, social justice, and environ-mental sustainability—as well as interconnections between them.
+As a community institution, OIFF offers a forum for Oakland residents and festival guests from near and far to explore issues of media creation, community empowerment, social justice, and environmental sustainability—as well as interconnections between them.

 OIFF film screenings and community events are held each fall at venues throughout Oakland including the historic Grand Lake Theater, Oakland City Hall, Oakland Asian Cultural Center, Geoffrey’s Inner Circle, Regal Cinema at Jack London Square—and, since 2016, Holy Names University.

 APPSI is honored to partner with the Oakland Film Society and serve as a co-presenter of this important community event.
 In addition to hosting film screenings, we organize the APPSI Global Oakland Seminar, which is held at HNU concurrently with OIFF to provide a deep dive into public policy and social justice issues captured in festival films.
 Please scroll down for details on recent APPSI Global Oakland Seminar panels.

 BLM Panel: Civil Rights Law, Independent Media, and the Quest for Justice